Dev.Opera - Follow the standards, break the rulesDev.Opera - Follow the standards, break the rules

 Possible values

-• folding - Content folding is supported and enabled.
+• folding: Content folding is supported and enabled.

-• secure - The connection between Mini's client and proxy server is encrypted.
+• secure: The connection between Mini’s client and proxy server is encrypted.
 All versions of Mini support SSL encryption between proxy server and web server, but only 3.0 and later supports client to proxy encryption.

-X-OperaMini-Phone-UA (optional)
+X-OperaMini-Phone-UA

 This header contains the user-agent string of the client that downloaded the .jad file (if available - otherwise it contains the user-agent reported to the client by the device.)
+If this information is not known to us at all, the value is often reported as ?.

 Format